Zengjiaxin567/PFC3D_OpenFOAM/README.md

 Dimensions (*PFC3D*) is a discrete element code produced by Itasca Consulting Group.

-OPENFOAM® is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software.
-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.
+OPENFOAM?is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software.
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM?and OpenCFD?trade marks.

 Itasca Consulting Group does not provide support for *OpenFOAM*.